Kawai ES110 Portable Piano Black, Keyboard Only with Chrome fittings

 |Four Hand Mode||0|

-All acoustic pianos are delivered to a ground floor location (no steps) and installed free of charge within the UK, excluding Northern Ireland.
+All acoustic pianos installed on a ground floor location (no steps) are delivered and installed free of charge within the UK, excluding Northern Ireland.

-If you have any questions regarding our free delivery service, or would like to upgrade to one of our paid for delivery services then please call us on 01562 731113 or email [email protected]
+If you have any questions regarding our delivery service, or would like to upgrade to a different delivery service then please call us on 01562 731113 or email [email protected]

 In the event that your new piano needs to be delivered upstairs we would require pictures and measurements to be emailed into our sales team ([email protected]).
 We would then calculate an upstairs delivery quotation for you.
 In some local cases we may request to come and view the access to make sure the piano will fit round tight corners in a staircase.